Healthdirect Free Australian health advice you can count on.

 • nuts and seeds

-• pulses (peas, beans and lentils)
+• legumes (peas, beans and lentils)

 Fibre supplements are also available and can be useful if you think you are not getting enough of the above foods in your diet.

-It's also important to increase your fluid intake at the same time.
+It is also important to increase your fluid intake at the same time.
 This is because fibre in the stools acts like a sponge, absorbing moisture from the body.
+Try to drink lots of water.

 Maintaining a healthy weight

 Being overweight is another factor that may contribute to the development of haemorrhoids.
-You can lose weight by:

 NEED TO LOSE WEIGHT? — Use the BMI Calculator to find out if your weight and waist size are in a healthy range.